 - medications that affect the immune system, such as steroids

-People should ask about the safety of a shingles vaccine if they:
+Adults should also have a shingles vaccine if they: